Why Do Female Cats Spray When in Heat and How to Stop it?

 Q: How long does a male cat stay in heat?

 A: Male cats don’t go in heat like females do.
 They only respond to female cats that are in heat.
-This is the reason why female cats in heat will spray all over.
-It’s an attractant for male cats that have reached their sexual maturity.
 If not neutered, male cats will hump things if they weren’t able to mate with a female cat.

 Q: Why do cats act weird when they are in heat?